Day Tripping In Cleveland

 The historical bayside township of Cleveland owes much of its character to an incident in 1850 when visiting NSW Governor George Gipps stepped off a boat to survey the fledgling free settlement and sunk waist deep in mud.
 Had the tide been in, Cleveland would now be the bustling main port of Brisbane rather than the visit-worthy oldest settlement on Moreton Bay.

-And whether arriving by car or train most of the sights are easily accessible from Cleveland Station where the Visitors Info centre is located, with the town centre itself across the road.
+And whether arriving by car or train most of the sights are easily accessible from Cleveland Station, with the town centre itself across the road.

-Inland a few blocks from the train centre D L Coffee and Tea, a funky coffee roastery and tea house is a great place to start the day otherwise grab a coffee or tea in town at Jeppo Gelato, master of both.
+Inland a few blocks from the train centre The Coffee Door Cafe at 5-7 Gordon St is a good place to start the day otherwise grab a coffee or tea in town at Jeppo Gelato, master of both.

 The best way to take in the sights of Cleveland is via the Cleveland Heritage Walk (about 4km) which starts about 1.5km from the station on the waterfront at GJ Walter Park.
 (For those without a car buses leave from out front of the station and run at regular intervals to this spot):